-What you can do
+What else you can do

-We are asking for help in the following three ways:
+All along, we have been asking for help in the following three ways:

 - Call or email your Member of Parliament to express your concern, and ask them to seek changes to the policy.
 If your organization is directly affected by this policy, let your MP know.
-The EFC has created two sample letters you can use (see TheEFC.ca/SummerJobs, where you will also find our latest updates).
+The EFC continues to offer updated sample letters you can use (see TheEFC.ca/SummerJobs, where you will also find our latest updates).

 - Pray for religious freedom in Canada to be protected and respected, for our affiliates to be able to continue to work for the good of our society without hindrance, and for God to be glorified.